-2. Switch the flame off and let spices cool down and then grind it to a coarse powder.
+2. Switch the flame off and let the spices cool down and then grind it to a coarse powder in a spice grinder.

-3. In a kadai or pot, heat oil over medium-low heat.
+3. In a kadai or pot, heat oil over medium heat.
 Once the oil is hot, put cumin and let it sizzle for a few seconds.
-Now add onion, ginger garlic paste, saute and cook until the onion starts browning.
+Now add chopped onions, ginger garlic paste, saute and cook until the onion starts browning.

 4. Add turmeric, chilli powder, garam masala, coriander powder, cumin powder, salt and mix well.

-5. Now add tomatoes and cook until raw aroma vanishes and tomatoes turn mushy.
+5. Now add tomatoes and cook until the raw aroma vanishes and the tomatoes turn mushy.

-7. Now add chilli powder, freshly ground kadai masala, salt and mix well until vegetables and paneer are well coated with spices.
+7. Now add red chilli powder, freshly ground kadai masala, salt and mix well until vegetables and paneer are well coated with the spice mix.

-8. Transfer stir-fried vegetables to onion-tomato masala and carefully mix until well combined.
-Ensure not to break paneer cubes.
+8. Transfer stir-fried vegetables and paneer to onion-tomato masala and carefully mix until well combined.
+Ensure not to break the cubed paneer.
 Switch off the heat and add coriander.

 Serve piping hot kadai paneer with any flatbread or flavoured rice of your choice.

 The quality of the paneer determines its texture and softness of paneer.
 Ensure to use fresh paneer that is well within its expiry date.

 If the paneer is hard, soak them in warm water for 5-10 minutes to make it soft.